 Times have changed for researchers.
 Gone are the days when you could publish your article and then just wait for your work to be discovered and recognized by your peers.
 With the explosion in the number of journals and articles being published every year, it is no longer inevitable that your readers will find your work.
 Instead, scientific authors must now promote their articles after publication in order to be noticed.

-This year I published an article about the Advanced Placement (AP) program, an educational program in the United States that permits high-school students to earn college credit by taking an advanced class and passing a standardized test.
+I published an article about the Advanced Placement (AP) program, an educational program in the United States that permits high-school students to earn college credit by taking an advanced class and passing a standardized test.

 How did it happen?